MingoLi/StreamlinedMarkingTool/README.md

 - Add Email Notification
     - `notify` will send each student an email include their feedback and mark gained
     - using flag `-c` or `--check` will ONLY create the email body in txt file and store under EMAIL BACKUP folder and will NOT actully send it, and will NOT be logged.

-# Yet to be finished
-- Track the grading progress and be able to resume

 # Open source used:
 - cmd2